 And if we can expand toilet access here, we can expand it everywhere.

 Curious what New Yorkers had to say about the global sanitation crisis?
-Stay tuned for video dropping in early December.
+Watch the video.

 Help iDE make sure everyone has access to a toilet.

 See how iDE uses entrepreneurship to end poverty.